Ismaelcasku/cvae-protgpt2-amp/README.md

 HPC-oriented deep learning project for representation learning and conditional generation of antimicrobial peptides (AMPs).
 The pipeline combines a VAE-style latent variable model with a ProtGPT2 decoder and supports multiple conditioning strategies: latent conditioning, prefix conditioning, LoRA adaptation, and a gated end-to-end FullVAE variant.
-The repository also includes ablation-style diagnostics to validate that conditioning is actually used (not ignored).
+The repository also includes ablation-style diagnostics to validate that conditioning is actually used.

 Technical report: `docs/technical_report.pdf`